yumnarefai/yumnarefai.github.io/README.md

 - **CSC309 PetPal Adoption App**: Employed Django and Python in the creation of the backend infrastructure for the PetPal adoption application.
 Used React to develop the frontend UI of PetPal adoption application.

 ---

+## Highlights
+- **AI/LLM Research**: Contributed to projects focused on deploying large language models (LLMs) and optimizing them for real-world applications in AI-driven tools.
+- **Database Systems**: Worked on relational and non-relational database systems, focusing on optimizing data retrieval and query efficiency.
+- **Machine Learning & AI Ethics**: Explored the intersection of machine learning and AI ethics, developing AI models with fairness and transparency considerations.

+---

 ## Extracurricular Activities
 - External Outreach Director @illuminAIte
 - Pottery